apache/kylin/website/_dev/howto_release.md

 [release archive](http://archive.apache.org/dist/kylin/).

 Release same version in JIRA, check [Change Log](https://issues.apache.org/jira/browse/KYLIN/?selectedTab=com.atlassian.jira.jira-projects-plugin:changelog-panel) for the latest released version.

+## Build and upload binary package
+After publish the release, you need generate the binary packages and then put them to the svn release repository;

+* Git checkout the tag for current release;
+* Make a binary package by refering to [this doc](howto_package.html);
+* Sign the generated binary package with gpg, e.g,: "gpg --armor --output apache-kylin-1.5.0-bin.tar.gz.asc --detach-sig apache-kylin-1.5.0-bin.tar.gz"
+* Move both the binary package and the signature file to the svn release folder for this version;
+* For different Hadoop/HBase version, you may need repeat the above steps;
+* Add the files and then commit the svn changes.

 ## Update source code
 After publish the release, you need to manually update some source code: